alma4rebi/swift-programming-language/book/Statements.md

 You use an availability condition to execute a block of code, depending on whether the APIs you want to use are available at runtime.
 The compiler uses the information from the availability condition when it verifies that the APIs in that block of code are available.

 The availability condition takes a comma-separated list of platform names and versions.
-Use `iOS`{.code-voice}, `OSX`{.code-voice}, and `watchOS`{.code-voice} for the platform names, and include the corresponding version numbers.
-The `*`{.code-voice} argument is required and specifies that on any other platform, the body of the code block guarded by the availability condition executes on the minimum deployment target specified by your target.
+Use `iOS`, `OSX`, and `watchOS` for the platform names, and include the corresponding version numbers.
+The `*` argument is required and specifies that on any other platform, the body of the code block guarded by the availability condition executes on the minimum deployment target specified by your target.

-Unlike Boolean conditions, you can’t combine availability conditions using logical operators such as `&&`{.code-voice} and `||`{.code-voice}.
+Unlike Boolean conditions, you can’t combine availability conditions using logical operators such as `&&` and `||`.